arahjou/Interpreting-and-Automating-96-Well-Plate-Operations-Using-GPT-4-and-Image-Analysis/README.md

 Me:

 The image displays a 96 wells plate with the center of the A1 well and 1 cm above being the zero coordinate.
 A needle's bottom, at this coordinate, is linked to a syringe holding a liquid.
 This syringe, controlled by an electric engine, dispenses 1 ul of liquid every second.
 Additionally, two engines enable the syringe's movement along the x and y axes, moving at 5 mm/s.
 To deposit liquid, the needle's bottom aligns with a well's center.
 Each well's center is spaced 0.5 cm apart.
-I'll now provide a python script that prompts for well numbers and liquid volume, moving the engine accordingly.
+CAn you now provide a python script that prompts for well numbers and liquid volume, moving the engine accordingly.
 The engines are managed by a raspberry pi, with connections specified for each axis and liquid control.

 GPT-4: